SwapnilJ004/Background_Color_Changer__ReactJS/README.md

+# Project Overview

+This project aims to study effect of useEffect hook in changing the background color of the page in just one click.
+Multiple background colors could be passed in to the "Color" component and integrated flexibly using minimal code.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.